Harry55494/Conquerors-of-Catan/README.md

 - `tiles` - A list of class `tile` objects, representing the tiles on the board
 - `buildings` - A dictionary mapping the grid references to a tuple of the player, the building type, and the tiles that touch it
 - `roads` - A dictionary mapping tuples of the start and end of the road to the player that owns it, and the symbol to be drawn on the board
+- `ports` - A dictionary mapping the coastline grid references to either `None` if there is no port, or the type of port and who owns it if there is one

 The board also has a number of other variables that are used to keep track of the game state:
 - `players` - A list of the players in the game